 The research, led by a trio of sociologists, examined children between the ages of 3 and 18.
-(I will point out a huge flaw in their conclusion that time with mom doesn't matter: They didn't consider motherhood involvement in the lives of babies and toddlers, which might just be the most important and foundational stage of a person's life.
+(I will point out a huge flaw in their conclusion: They didn't consider motherhood involvement in the lives of babies and toddlers, which might just be the most important and foundational stage of a person's life.
 So stop crying into your dish towels, ladies... you might still matter!)

 Thank you researchers for making me question the value of what I've been doing with my time and energy for the past 19 years!